 In 2014 she won the Where Are You Poet manuscript contest hosted annually by Clementine von Radics & Where Are You Press.
 In 2015 she won the Goodreads Choice Award for poetry with her self-published edition of The Dogs I Have Kissed.
 In 2017 her first collection, Honeybee, was picked up by Central Avenue Publishing and the expanded edition hit shelves in the spring of 2018 to critical acclaim and glowing reviews from readers.

-Her first published fiction, "The Unholy Wild" is featured in the anthology [Dis]Connected: Poems & Stories of Connection and Otherwise, which comes out in fall 2018.
+Her first published fiction, "The Unholy Wild" is featured in the anthology [Dis]Connected: Poems & Stories of Connection and Otherwise, which came out in October of 2018.

 Mateer is currently focusing on making art however it comes out, whether it's poetry or prose or literal hands-in-paint art.
 Her upcoming projects include: a fairytale retelling; an homage to women with swords; a story about a witch who runs away from her problems; and more sad, gay poetry.